xinjiav3/NileBrownGame/navigation/authentication/stats.md

                 "quality": sleepQuality
             }
         };
         // Call the API to send the stats sendPersonStats(statMap);
     });
     async function sendPersonStats(statMap) {
         try {
-            // Use fetchOptions for the request setup const response = await fetch(`${javaURI}/api/person/setStats`, {
+            // Use fetchOptions to configure the request const response = await fetch(`${javaURI}/api/person/setStats`, {
+                ...fetchOptions,
+                method: 'POST', // Overriding the method to POST
-                ...fetchOptions('POST', statMap)  // Call fetchOptions to set the method, headers, and body });
+                body: JSON.stringify(statMap) // Adding the statMap as the request body });
             if (response.ok) {
                 const personData = await response.json(); // Get the updated Person object from the server console.log("Person stats updated successfully:", personData);